-Offshore oil, gas exploration: 7 foreign firms bought tenders so far
+Offshore Oil, Gas Exploration: 7 foreign firms bought tenders so far

-State Minister for Power, Energy and Mineral Resources Nasrul Hamid today said seven international companies have so far bought tenders to participate in oil and gas exploration in the Bay of Bengal.
+State Minister for Power, Energy and Mineral Resources Nasrul Hamid said yesterday that seven international companies have so far bought tenders to participate in oil and gas exploration in the Bay of Bengal.

-He said this while talking to reporters after attending a seminar at a Dhaka hotel today.
-More than 15 international companies participated in it.
+He said this while talking to reporters at a Dhaka hotel after attending a seminar, in which more than 15 international companies participated.

-The state minister said many other companies have also expressed interest in working in the sea for the exploration work.
+The state minister said many other companies have also expressed interest in working on the exploration work.

 "In this tender, we have considered the interests of the country as well as the investing companies.
 We are very optimistic about this year's tender," he said.

-Prime Minister's Energy Adviser Tawfiq-e-Elahi Chowdhury said this year's tender is different from previous years' tenders.
+The Prime Minister's Energy Adviser, Tawfiq-e-Elahi Chowdhury, said this year's tender is different from previous years' tenders.

 He said South Asia is a good place for investment as it remains a peaceful region despite a volatile situation in the international energy market.